Leoj03/ubuntu-mate.org/pages/logo-guidelines.md

 # Incorrect use

-By following the guidelines on how to use them you will help to build a powerful and united identity for the Ubuntu MATE brand.
+By following the guidelines on how to use this artwork you will help to build a powerful and united identity for the Ubuntu MATE brand.
 This section shows examples of incorrect use.

 You must not: